 Registration for all summer programs—for both Scouts BSA and Cub Scouts—is now open.
 Visit campworkcoeman.org/2023 for full details.

-Scouting units will be able to reserve inner loop campsites (Nathan Hale, Baden Powell, Tunxis, Kahagon, Seton, Outpost) any night of the week between 5 July 2021 and 14 August 2021 (Friday and Saturday night must be reserved together).
+Scouting units are able to reserve inner loop campsites (Nathan Hale, Baden Powell, Tunxis, Kahagon, Seton, Outpost) any night of the week all summer (Friday and Saturday night must be reserved together).
 Canvas tents with cots, canopies, latrines, and showers will be available.
-Units must provide their own food but ice and/or refrigeration may be available upon request.
+If units bring their own food, ice and/or refrigeration may be available upon request.
 Additionally, prepared food is available for purchase with sufficient notice; please see the order form (at the bottom of this page) for details.

 While at camp, units should plan their own programs but Scouts may sign up for day programs offered during their stay.
-Certain camp facilities (shooting ranges, waterfront, climbing wall, etc.) may be available for rent for an additional fee.
+Certain camp facilities (shooting ranges, waterfront, climbing wall, etc.) are available for rent for an additional fee.
 Camp will provide staffing as needed.
 Click the link below for more information and prices.
 If you have questions, contact Jeff Seiser.

-Family camping will be available in the Tee Pee campsite which features standard and deluxe tents as well as an upgrade latrine.
+Family camping is available in the Tee Pee campsite which features standard and deluxe tents as well as an upgrade latrine.
 This opportunity is ideal for families with a Scout attending multiple concurrent day programs or those that just want to spend a few days outdoors.
 Several options are available: (1) bring your own tent for $15/night, (2) standard 7'x9' canvas tents with cots for $25/night, and (3) deluxe 12'x16' canvas tents with bedding for $50/night.

 Camp Workcoeman is located in the hills of northwest Connecticut in scenic New Hartford and Barkhamsted.
 The camp consists of approximately 427 acres on the shore of beautiful West Hill Pond, possibly the cleanest in Connecticut.